MontaineHOA/CCnR/03_easements.md

 upon for these purposes shall be restored as near as possible to their ongmal cond1t1on by said entering utility.
-No Imes or wires for the transmission of electric current, telephone, or cable T.V. shall be placed or be permitted to be placed upon any Lot unless the same shall be underground or m conduit attached to a building.
+No Imes or wires for the transmission of electric current, telephone, or cable T.V. shall be placed or be permitted to be placed upon any Lot unless the same shall be underground or in conduit attached to a building.

 ## Section 2.
 Water and Sewer Easements.